Mysore Yoga Traditions

 Mysore Yoga Traditions documents that world through the voices of elders, scholars, Sanskrit teachers, and lineage holders.
 It is the first film in the project, and the foundation everything else has grown from.
 A clear, honest look at the philosophical and cultural roots of modern yoga as it emerged from Mysore.

-His Highness Yaduveer Krishnadatta Chamaraja Wadiyar honouring Dr. H. V. Nagaraj Rao, Kings and Yogis documentary
+His Highness Yaduveer Krishnadatta Chamaraja Wadiyar honoring Dr. H. V. Nagaraj Rao, Kings and Yogis documentary

 Documentary Film · Mysore Yoga Traditions II